skrey/yellow-extensions/source/parsedown/README.md

 ## Settings

 The default parser is defined in file `system/extensions/yellow-system.ini`.
-A different parser can be defined in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/source/core#settings) at the top of each page, for example `Parser: markdown` = Markdown Extra.
+A different parser can be defined in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/source/core#settings) at the top of each page, for example `Parser: parsedown` = Parsedown Extra.

 ## Installation

-[Download extension](https://github.com/datenstrom/yellow-extensions/raw/master/zip/markdown.zip) and copy zip file into your `system/extensions` folder.
+[Download extension](https://github.com/datenstrom/yellow-extensions/raw/master/zip/parsedown.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

-This extension uses [Markdown Extra v1.9.0](https://github.com/michelf/php-markdown) by Michel Fortin.
+This extension uses [Parsedown Extra v1.8.0-beta-7](https://github.com/erusev/parsedown) by Emanuil Rusev.

 ## Developer